Are you heading to Antalya?

 The Old Town in Antalya is interesting.
 Some of the massive walls exist, along with Hadrian’s Gate.
 Once you wander inside, there isn’t any OMG you must see this attraction in Antalya Old Town.

 But there is some diversity within the walls.
 There are the bazaars with the Turkish classics, tea, nuts, and carpets sold among other things.
-The trendier area with pubs, clubs and Instagrammable cafes that wouldn’t look out of place in the most hipster of cities.
+The trendier area with pubs, clubs, and Instagrammable cafes wouldn’t look out of place in the most hipster of cities.
 Keep an eye out for a couple of epic viewpoints too.

 Hang At The Marina